The Red Buckets will return again this spring, beginning Friday, March 10.

 The easiest way to raise extra funds is by selling posters and Playbills autographed by your cast.
 We here at Broadway Cares also love it when you do amazing, out-of-the-box things to raise money.

 From one-of-a-kind auctions of memorable keepsakes to pop-up photo booths with cast members, there are a myriad of easy ways you can boost your fundraising.
-Check out this post-show onstage auction from the cast of Dear Evan Hansen.
 If you want help brainstorming ideas, just ask us!

 ✛ What Do I Say?